Tilting train

 A tilting train is a train that has a mechanism enabling increased speed on regular rail tracks.
 As a train (or other vehicle) rounds a curve at speed, objects inside the train experience centrifugal force.
 This can cause packages to slide about or seated passengers to feel squashed by the outboard armrest, and standing passengers to lose their balance.
-Tilting trains are designed to counteract this by tilting the carriages towards the inside of the curve, thus compensating for the g-force.
+The train can physically tilt on one side, eventually causing it to derail.
+Tilting trains are designed to counteract this by tilting the carriages towards the inside of the curve.
 The train may be constructed such that inertial forces cause the tilting (passive tilt), or it may have a computer-controlled powered mechanism (active tilt).